luckyrabbit85/Computer-Vision/CNN Architectures/README.md

 Formally, denoting the desired underlying mapping as , we let the stacked nonlinear layers fit another mapping of .
 The original mapping is recast into .
 There is empirical evidence that these types of network are easier to optimize, and can gain accuracy from considerably increased depth.

+### 5. ResNeXt
+Introduced by Xie et al. in Aggregated Residual Transformations for Deep Neural Networks

+A ResNeXt repeats a building block that aggregates a set of transformations with the same topology.
+Compared to a ResNet, it exposes a new dimension, cardinality (the size of the set of transformations) **C**, as an essential factor in addition to the dimensions of depth and width.